Established by an act of the state legislature in 2015, the Mississippi Autism Board is responsible for issuing your behavior analyst license.

-Eligibility for the BCBA® certification exam requires at least a qualifying master’s degree in behavior analysis or related field and acceptable supervised experience.
-In some cases this supervised experience can be completed as part of a qualifying master’s degree.
+Eligibility for the BCBA® certification exam requires earning a qualifying master’s or doctoral degree in behavior analysis or a related field and completing a period of supervised training.
+In some cases, this supervised experience can be completed as part of a qualifying master’s degree.

 The Mississippi Autism Board also recognizes two related classes of professional that we’ll discuss in this guide:

-To become a behavior analyst you need to:
+To become a behavior analyst in Mississippi, you’ll need to:

 Step 1.
 Earn at Least a Master’s Degree in a Behavior Analysis Field